 Selfridges' suppliers also play a key role in guiding and enabling Selfridges to continue to deliver an amazing customer experience; in person, in stores and digitally, at every step of the supply chain.
-Suppliers are welcomed to visit sites and attend the annual 'Open House' event.
-Supplier relationship meetings take place regularly and suppliers' ideas and recommendations are fed back into decision making.
+Suppliers are welcomed to visit sites and attend the annual 'Open House' event at the beginning of the year.
+Supplier relationship meetings take place regularly and suppliers' ideas and recommendations fed back into decision making.
 Selfridges has very strong relationships with the partner brands supplying goods for sale and operating as concessions, with regular meetings, frequent collaborations and a product offer which is special, sometimes unique and often has exclusive products on sale in Selfridges.

-Directors and other individuals from across Selfridges regularly meet with other key stakeholders: law enforcement, regulators and local authorities, local businesses, local business improvement or community representation groups, charities, NGOs, experts in subjects which touch Selfridges' business, such as modern slavery, diversity, social mobility, fire safety, taxation and finance, law, technology and security.
+Directors and other individuals from across Selfridges regularly meet with other key stakeholders: neighbouring businesses, local authorities and councils, landlords, customers and the wider community, national and local charities, social mobility initiatives; also, NGOs particularly on the topic of sustainability, local law enforcement, Trading Standards, HM Revenue & Customers, the Information Commissioner's Office (ICO), the Financial Conduct Authority (FCA) and other regulators, public health authorities and Environmental Health teams, with a focus on Covid-19 cases and measures in 2020.
 Decision making at all levels of the business can be informed by these dialogues.